-Legal help is strongly recommended for anyone appealing a benefits-related VA decision.
-Veterans disability claims lawyers have the knowledge and experience necessary to help you through a VA disability benefits appeal.
+Getting help is strongly recommended for anyone appealing a benefits-related VA decision.
+Veterans disability claims advocates have the knowledge and experience necessary to help you through a VA disability benefits appeal.
 They know VA procedures and what its bureaucracy requires.

 Reasons to Request a VA Decision Review

-A seasoned attorney can build your claim file with additional evidence to increase your chances of success on appeal.
+A seasoned advocate can build your claim file with additional evidence to increase your chances of success on appeal.
 The two most common reasons people appeal VA benefit decisions are:

 - VA officials denied benefits for a disability you believe should be service-connected.

 - You believe your disability rating should be higher than VA rated it.